Rantesh/RobotCode/README.md

 * 1/13 Ryan split out robot.java into 3 separate files and published the project to Github
 * 1/14 Set up Autonomous for testing, including SmartDashboard in Autonomous.
 Judah has GitHub account and permissions now.
 * 1/18 Tested autonomous a ton.
 Got to go straight for seven feet.
 Gage, Josh, Frankie, and Hunter have GitHub with permissions.
+* 1/20 We made the Ramp class and implemented it into teleop and autonomous drive.
+Minor adjustments to methods in teleop.